- Rates & Property

 QLDC does not carry out rabbit or pest control on private land.

-Works are scoped, quoted, reviewed and scheduled collectively by the Open Spaces maintenance contractors and QLDC Parks Contracts team, and reported monthly through the below Pest Plant Control Programme.
+Works identified through community requests are scoped, quoted, reviewed and scheduled collectively by maintenance contractors and QLDC Parks Contracts team, and reported monthly through the below Reactive Pest Plant Control Programme.